 What else should I know?

 Each volunteer is asked to complete a maximum of 3 six hour shifts, one or more of which may be before or after the public are on site.
 The ambition is to reduce this to 4 or 5 hour shifts but it depends on how many volunteers we get, so invite your friends as it’s great working with your mates!
 In return, you get free entry (obviously), plenty of time to relax and enjoy the festival and we’ll feed you a hot meal once per day (normally in the evening).
 You’ll also be camping in the exclusive Crew & Performers area with access to loos, showers and sinks.
 But most importantly, you’ll help create an amazing experience for all the families, experience great camaraderie, learn lots and have a really fun few days.
-We also encourage all staff to stick around on the Monday night after the festival for our private after show party!
+We also encourage all crew to stick around after the festival closes for our private wrap party :-)

 Before filling out the application form, please ensure you’ve read our volunteer terms and conditions – click here

-If you’re interested in any of these roles, please fill out the form below, or if you have any questions, please email Tim at email@example.com.
+If you’re interested in any of these roles, please fill out the form below, or if you have any questions, please email firstname.lastname@example.org.

 Bringing your family

 Children of volunteers are welcome to join you at the festival, free of charge.
 You must arrange suitable child care for the times that you are on shift.
 If you would like to bring your partner then that’s super!
 We can arrange it so you can either work the same or different shifts, so that they can also volunteer and be part of the amazing team.
-If they don’t wish to, or aren’t able to volunteer that’s no problem ,just remember they wont qualify for a free ticket and they’ll need buy a festival ticket but we will be able to give you a discounted rate.
-These will be available to purchase in the winter.
+If they don’t wish to, or aren’t able to volunteer that’s no problem, just remember they won’t qualify for a free ticket and they’ll need buy a festival ticket but we will be able to give you a discounted rate.